Does Filing for Bankruptcy Wipe Out My Mortgage

 What is Secured Debt?

-Secured debt I’ve always told my bankruptcy law students and clients are debts that are “secured” to something.
-For example, a car loan is secured by the car, and the mortgage secures the house.
+Secured debt, I’ve always told my bankruptcy law students and clients, is debt that is “secured” to something.
+For example, a car loan is secured by the car, and a mortgage secures the house.
 This is different from a credit card or personal loan that isn’t attached to any specific assets.
 Thus, credit cards and personal loans are considered unsecured debt.

 How Do I Eliminate My Mortgage in Bankruptcy